 How the matter was addressed in our audit

-We applied professional scepticism and critically

-assessed management's judgment.
-Our work
+We applied professional scepticism and critically assessed management's judgment.

-included the following procedures:
+Our work included the following procedures:

-- We assessed the cash flow forecast from lease contracts by agreeing to underlying contracts and the options exercised by OSG in 2018, - We challenged and analyzed management's assumptions related to extensions of the bareboat contracts, and the discount rates applied with reference to market data, - We evaluated the forecasted residual values. - We performed our own independent sensitivity calculations to quantify the downside changes to management's models required to result in impairment. - We obtained corroborating evidence for management's conclusions, including independent vessel valuation reports.
+- We assessed the cash flow forecast from lease contracts by agreeing to underlying contracts and the options exercised by OSG in 2019; - We challenged and analyzed management's assumptions related to extensions of the bareboat contracts, and the discount rates applied with reference to market data; - We evaluated the forecasted residual values: - We performed our own independent sensitivity calculations to quantify the downside changes to management's models required to result in impairment; - We obtained corroborating evidence for management's conclusions, including independent vessel valuation reports; - We assessed the adequacy of the disclosures in relation to the carrying value of property, plant and equipement.